venkatraj/js-notes/Part 1/08. Prototypes and Inheritance/8.1. Prototypal inheritance/Prototypal inheritance.md

     };

 ```
-In the above example both object shares some properties and methods which results in redudency.
-We can eliminate this by using prototypal interitance
+In the above example both object shares some properties and methods which results in redundancy.
+We can eliminate this by using prototypal inheritance

 ```js